AliAbyaneh/Extracting-Image-from-EEG-signals/README.md

 [http://www.mindbigdata.com/] <br />

 ## Common LSTM
 All 14 channels are fed into the LSTM network, which means that the input shape is 14 * 256.
 The size of the output of the LSTM layer is 14*1024.
 Then, it is flatend to 14336 neurons, which are connected to a MLP with 10 layers at output.
+The network implementaion is available in *CommonLSTM.ipynb*
 ![alt text](CommonLSTM.jpg) <br />

 ## Stacked LSTM
+All 14 channels are fed into the LSTM networks, which are placed sequentially.
+Then, the output flatend to 896 neurons, which are connected to a MLP with 10 layers at output.
+The network implementaion is available in *StackedLSTM.ipynb*

 ![alt text](StackedLSTM.jpg) <br />